 Everyone ends up quoting an iconic scene one day.
 Sometimes it is just one phrase others, a specific movement that cements it in the minds of everyone as an iconic movie moment.
 So without further ado, here are 10 iconic endings or scenes that have been referenced to death!

 Tom Cruise in his underwear and socks makes for great referencing in this iconic dance number.
-In fact the shot of him sliding in his socks has been copied so many time I bet many people have never knew there was a original.
+In fact, the shot of him sliding in his socks has been copied so many times I bet many people have never known there was an original.
 The shot is simple and injects personality onto the screen in seconds without any lines needed.

 9. Star Wars Episode V Empire Strikes Back — Luke’s Dad Revealed

 It’s the most misquoted line of all time and the most referenced.
 It has turned up in everything from Toy Story 2 to Bill and Ted’s Excellent Adventure.
 The original is such a drama-packed line filled with shock and intrigue that it survives even the worst references.
 Using this line gives an audience something to latch on to and remember.
 Plus as it is such a moment of Drama it makes for almost too easy spoofing for lazier moments.